Dreams of the Deep

 Breck was still behind them.
 Lev was aware of him in the low-level way you tracked someone who hadn’t decided yet whether you were a problem or a solution.

 Koss took the left passage.
 Narrower, newer.
 The composite panels gave way to bare sealed rock in patches, spray-on sealant that had yellowed with age, conduit runs that were functional and ugly.
+One section of corridor had been built differently from the rest, the panels thicker, the hatch frame reinforced.
+Lev read it as storm shelter, maybe.
+Founder-era caution.
 The temperature dropped as they moved.
 The forward ring was leaking cold into the adjacent sections, the rock conducting it, and the thermal management system was losing that fight at a rate Lev could feel through his suit.

 “Because?”

-“Because Breck is good at his job and optimistic about his equipment in roughly equal measure.”
+“Because Breck is good at his job and optimistic about his equipment in roughly equal measure.
+I love the man but I plan around his optimism, not with it.”

 Behind them, Breck said nothing.

 They passed a compartment with the hatch propped open.
 Inside, someone working at a console surrounded by medical equipment in the kind of dense, organized arrangement you built over fifteen years in a space that was never big enough.
-She looked up when they passed.
-Her eyes went to the portable diagnostic clipped to his belt, stayed there for a beat, then came back to his face.
-Then she went back to her console.
+She closed something on her console before looking up, a quick gesture, automatic, and then her eyes went to the portable diagnostic clipped to his belt, stayed there for a beat, then came back to his face.
+She went back to her console.

 “Mirin,” Koss said, not slowing.
 “Medical.”